B. J. Goodson: 2018

-On January 22, 2018, the New York Giants announced their decision to hire Minnesota Vikings’ offensive coordinator Pat Shurmur as their new head coach.
+On January 22, 2018, the Giants announced their decision to hire Minnesota Vikings offensive coordinator Pat Shurmur as their new head coach.
 Shumur hired James Bettcher as defensive coordinator and changed the base 4-3 defense into a base 3-4 defense.
 Goodson became a starting inside linebacker as a result of the change.
 Head coach Pat Shurmur named Goodson and Alec Ogletree the starting inside linebackers to begin the regular season.
 They started alongside outside linebackers Olivier Vernon and Kareem Martin.

-He started in the New York Giants’ season-opener against the Jacksonville Jaguars and made three combined tackles and was credited with half a sack to mark the first of his career during a 20–15 loss.
-Goodson made his first career sack on Jaguars’ quarterback Blake Bortles for an eight-yard loss during the first quarter with teammate Kerry Wynn.
+He started in the Giants' season-opener against the Jacksonville Jaguars and made three combined tackles and was credited with half a sack to mark the first of his career during a 20–15 loss.
+Goodson made his first career sack on Jaguars' quarterback Blake Bortles for an eight-yard loss during the first quarter with teammate Kerry Wynn.
 On November 12, 2018, Goodson recorded six combined tackles, deflected two passes, and made two interceptions during a 27–23 victory at the San Francisco 49ers in Week 10.
-Goodson made his first career interception off a pass by 49ers’ quarterback Nick Mullens during the game.
+Goodson made his first career interception off a pass by 49ers' quarterback Nick Mullens during the game.
 The pass was intended for wide receiver Kendrick Bourne and was returned by Goodson for a five-yard gain during the first quarter.
-Goodson was inactive during the Giants’ Week 13 victory against the Chicago Bears due to a neck injury.
+Goodson was inactive during the Giants' Week 13 victory against the Chicago Bears due to a neck injury.
 In Week 15, he collected a season-high nine solo tackles and broke up a pass attempt as the Giants lost 17–0 against the Tennessee Titans.
 He finished the 2018 NFL season with 61 combined tackles (44 solo), four pass deflections, two interceptions, and was credited with half a sack in 15 games and 13 starts.
 He received an overall grade of 66.2 from Pro Football Focus, which ranked as the 41st best grade among all linebackers in 2018.